 The Organization classifies net asset with donor restrictions into two separate categories, donor restricted net assets with purpose restrictions, and donor restricted net assets with time restrictions.
 Time restrictions relate to net assets that will not be available for use to the Organization until future time periods.
-The schedule below shows the nature of all of the Organization's net assets with donor restrictions at December 31, 2020:
+At December 31, 2021, the only restricted net asset was the time-restriction of \$372,878 related to the interest in the charitable remainder trust discussed in Note 4.
+In the year ended December 31, 2021, the Organization released \$16,345 in restricted funds that were dated and unlikely to be used for their original purpose.